Kingdom Hearts (video game): Characters

 The collaboration between Disney and Square resulted in a mixture of familiar Disney and Square characters, as well as several new characters created and designed by Tetsuya Nomura.
-The primary protagonist of the game is Sora, a 14-year-old boy chosen to wield the Keyblade—a weapon which is a cross between a key and a sword—for battling darkness.
+The primary protagonist of the game is Sora, a 14-year-old boy chosen to wield the Keyblade—a weapon which is a cross between a key and a sword—to battle darkness.
 The game also features two friends from his home world, Riku and Kairi.
-For most of the game, Sora is joined by Donald Duck and Goofy.
-Donald, the court wizard, and Goofy, captain of the royal guard, are sent from Disney Castle to find the Keyblade.
-The three join forces to search for King Mickey Mouse, Kairi, and Riku.
-The primary antagonist is Ansem, who seeks power and knowledge by using dark beings called the Heartless.
-The Heartless, hearts corrupted by darkness, serve as most of the enemies encountered in the game and come in a variety of shapes and sizes.
-Maleficent, from the 1959 film Sleeping Beauty, leads a group of Disney villains that seeks to use the Heartless for their own gain.
+For most of the game, Sora is joined by Donald Duck and Goofy, who are a court wizard and captain of Disney Castle's royal guard respectively, and were sent to find the Keyblade wielder, joining forces with Sora to search for their King, Mickey Mouse, while Sora searches for Kairi and Riku.
+The primary antagonist is Ansem, who seeks power and knowledge by using the Heartless, while Maleficent, from the 1959 film Sleeping Beauty, leads a group of Disney villains that seeks to use the Heartless for their own gain.

 As a game meant to explore the fictional universes of various Disney films, over one hundred Disney characters are featured in various capacities.
-While many serve as major characters in the story, others appear in cameo roles, such as the One Hundred and One Dalmatians playing a part in a side-quest.
+While many serve as major characters in the story, others appear in cameo roles, such as the One Hundred and One Dalmatians being part of a side-quest where the player receives rewards for collecting and returning them to Pongo and Perdita.
 Most worlds also feature a Disney villain whom the player must defeat.
-The player can summon various Disney characters to fight alongside Sora in battle, causing Donald and Goofy to withdraw from the battlefield for the duration of the summon.
-Available summoned characters include the Genie from Aladdin, Tinker Bell from Peter Pan, and Simba from The Lion King, among others.

-Square also incorporated several characters from the Final Fantasy series into the game, though the characters were slightly altered to fit the game's back-story.
-On the Destiny Islands, the player meets younger versions of Tidus and Wakka from Final Fantasy X, and Selphie from Final Fantasy VIII.
-In Traverse Town, the player encounters Squall Leonhart (also known as "Leon") from Final Fantasy VIII, as well as Aerith, Cid, and Yuffie from Final Fantasy VII.
+Square also incorporated several characters from the Final Fantasy series into the game, though altered to fit the game's story.
+Destiny Islands features younger versions of Tidus and Wakka from Final Fantasy X (2001) and Selphie Tilmitt from Final Fantasy VIII (1999).
+In Traverse Town, the player encounters Squall Leonhart, also known as Leon, from Final Fantasy VIII, as well as Aerith Gainsborough, Cid Highwind, and Yuffie Kisaragi from Final Fantasy VII (1997).
 Rikku from Final Fantasy X was originally set to appear, but was replaced by Yuffie.
-Cloud and Sephiroth, both from Final Fantasy VII, make appearances in Olympus Coliseum, where the player can fight them in tournaments.
+Cloud Strife and Sephiroth from Final Fantasy VII make appearances in Olympus Coliseum, where the player can fight them in tournaments.
 The emphasis on characters from later Final Fantasy installments stems from Nomura's hesitation to use characters he did not design.
-The game also uses other Final Fantasy icons such as the Moogles who mediate item synthesis.
+The game also uses other Final Fantasy icons, such as the Moogles, who mediate item synthesis.